OpenLCB: RR-CirKits Tower LCC+Q STL Editor

 In the Signal LCC, each mast Rule is assigned a track speed value.
 The default is Stop (0).
 These values translate to a number from 0 through 7.
 This number replaces the last digit of the link address when the aspect changes.

 The actual receiver variable names consist of the row number and the speed number, such as Y0.7.
 That is the "Clear" speed for the first circuit.
-For the STL Editor, the Yn.n names are converted to the friendly name with a tilde and the speed number, such as Right-EB-Circuit~7.
+For the STL Editor, the Yn.n names are converted to the friendly name with a tilde and the speed number, such as SM-Alpha-Beta-1:Circuit~7.

 stl receivers tab